 —Andrew Crisologo, DPM is a resident in podiatric surgery at The Ohio State University Wexner Medical Center.
 He seeks to be a resident voice to promote and educate others about the Second Amendment and its relation to the medical field.

-— Miguel A. Faria, Jr., M.D. is a retired Clinical Professor of Neurosurgery and Adjunct Professor of Medical History at Mercer University School of Medicine.
-He is Associate Editor in Chief and World Affairs Editor of Surgical Neurology International.
+— Miguel A. Faria, Jr., M.D. is a retired professor of Neurosurgery and Medical History at Mercer University School of Medicine.
+He founded Hacienda Publishing and is Associate Editor in Chief and World Affairs Editor of Surgical Neurology International.
 He served on the CDC’s Injury Research Grant Review Committee.

 —Thomas E. Gift, MD is a child and adolescent psychiatrist practicing in Rochester, New York, an associate clinical professor of psychiatry at the University of Rochester Medical School, and a Distinguished Fellow of the American Psychiatric Association.

 —Vincent Harinam is a law enforcement consultant and research associate at the Independence Institute.
 He is set to pursue his PhD in Criminology at the University of Cambridge.